The Cornwall We Want

 safe cycling

-by ms, over 4 years ago
+by ms, almost 6 years ago

 Over the Lockdown myself and my family have been able to use the roads more as they were so quiet, we started to enjoy cycling together, we didn't have to worry about vehicles and felt a lot safer.
 As result I have been able to teach my son how to ride on the roads safely using hand signals, being more aware of his position on the road and looking out for approaching traffic, he feels much more confident and happy to ride on the roads around Helston.
 The Lockdown has made me realise how much we fall into lazy habits...
 Continue reading